fnordoglargh/metametalmapper/README.md

     a long time finish.
 Better use
 2.  `-b -f filename`: Crawls the bands in the given file.

-Data is applied immediately to the database and won't be overwritten.
+Eight threads are used by default to crawl for bands (See the [performance analysis](DESIGN_NOTES.md) for the amount of crawling threads).

-All data is stored in a [database](DATABASES.md).
+Data is applied immediately to the [graph database](DATABASES.md) and won't be overwritten.

 #### Error cases